"The only laws of matter are those which our minds must fabricate, and the only laws of mind are fabricated for it by matter." -- James Clerk Maxwell

 Published in September 1995 by Alfred A. Knopf and reprinted three times.
 The paperback is available from Vintage Books.
 Published in January 1996 by Viking Penguin in Britain.
 Editions have been published in German, Portugese, Japanese, and Italian.
 On the shortlist for a Los Angeles Times Book Award and for the Royal Society Book Prize.

-Jacket painting: Putting Up the Stars by Clifford Brycelea.
+Jacket painting: Putting Up the Stars by the Navajo artist Clifford Brycelea.
 Jacket design by Calvin Chu, copyright 1995 by Alfred A. Knopf.

 Reviewed by Stephen Jay Gould in The New York Times, by Roger Lewin in The Los Angeles Times Book Review, by Seth Lloyd in Scientific American, by John Horgan in The Sciences, by Gregory Chaitin in Complexity, by Michael White in The Sunday Times of London, by Ray Monk in The London Observer, by Ian Watson in New Scientist, by Jon Turney in The Financial Times and by Danah Zohar in The Independent.